Piedmont region of Virginia

 The Piedmont region of Virginia is a part of the greater Piedmont physiographic region, which stretches from the falls of the Potomac, Rappahannock, and James Rivers to the Blue Ridge Mountains.
 The region runs across the middle of the state from north to south, expanding outward to a width of nearly 190 miles at the border with North Carolina.
 To the north, the region continues from Virginia into central Maryland and southeastern Pennsylvania.

+The James River winds its way among the rolling hills of the Piedmont region.

 Counties in the region

 The following counties are located within the Piedmont region of the state.
 There are 32 counties.